-I’ve been at the Center for Rural Affairs for nearly 20 years.
+I’ve been at the Center for Rural Affairs for more than 20 years.
 I like to think of myself as a utility infielder.
 I have worked with every program at the Center, from state and federal policy analysis and advocacy to organizing, research, and direct services.
-Now, I’m focused solely on small business support through our Rural Enterprise Assistance Project (REAP).
+Now, I’m focused solely on lending support.

 I like to think that my rural credentials are pretty authentic since I grew up in southwestern Minnesota on a little house on the prairie.
 It was literally 7 miles down the road from Laura Ingalls Wilder’s former home.